Massachusetts

 Photo Credit : Bethany Bourgault

 Of course, Rockport’s main attraction is the ocean that surrounds it.
 Every turn showcases the great blue Atlantic from a different angle, and each breeze carries the refreshing, salty air characteristic only of oceanic proximity.
-Several beaches dot the Rockport coast, so be sure to dip your toes in the water at least once before going home.
-Or, take a moment to stand at the very end of Bearskin Neck to take it all in.
+Several beaches dot the Rockport coast, so dip your toes in the water at least once before going home.
+Or, take a moment to stand at the end of Bearskin Neck to take it all in.
 After all, everyone needs a breath of ocean air once in a while.

 Rockport, MA